mohamed0017/photos-app/README.md

 # Koinz-task

 android app that contains Recyclerview that presents the photos using Flickr APIs.
-When a user clicks on any photo it display a full screen page.
+When a user clicks on any photo it displays a full-screen page.

+Features:
+- pagination
+- caching
-Features: pagination, caching in local memory, an Ad Banner image every five photos., show progress loading when load more pages, show retry button if any page request fail
+- Add an Advertising Banner image for every five photos
+- show progress loading when loading more pages
+- show a retry button if any page request fail

-The app has following packages:
+The app has the following packages:

 data: It contains all the data accessing and manipulating components.

 di: Dependency providing classes using Koin.

-ui: View classes along with their corresponding ViewModel.
+UI: View classes along with their corresponding ViewModel.

+Architecture: MVVM
-Libraries:  MVVM , Paging 3 , Croutines ,Koin, Data binding, Glide and Room.
+Libraries: Paging 3, Croutines, Koin, Data binding, Glide, and Room.

-Testing:  Unit testing for insert and delete photos from database
+Testing:  Unit testing for inserting and delete photos from the database